peterfennell/SIS-simulations/README.txt

 ---------------------------------
-- 3. Custom Network		-
+ 3. Custom Network		-
 ---------------------------------

-To perform simulations on a custom network run the following command from the terminal in the same location as the executable file ASsim is located:
+To perform simulations on a custom network run the following command from the terminal in the same location as the executable file sim is located:

-./ASsim beta mu X0 2 filename tend N_trials Xdat EXdat PXTdat
+./sim beta mu X0 2 filename tend N_trials Xdat EXdat PXTdat

 Explanation of variables
  - beta:       The SIS transmission rate.
 It can take any non-negative values